 It is also possible to perform this computation in another way.
 There were 3 million or more persons with views similar to the Waldenses in northern Italy in 1260.
 They persecution over a period of several centuries.
 The number in their valleys in 1560 was only 10,000 or 20,000, but many in other places adhered to their beliefs.
 Assume centuries was about 1.5 million.
-Now, a group of people following a Biblical lifestyle should at least double in population each century; this represents a growth rate of I during these centuries their total increase should have been at least 4.5 million.
+Now, a group of people following a Biblical lifestyle should at least double in population each century; this represents a growth rate of 1 during these centuries their total increase should have been at least 4.5 million.
 Together with the original 3 million, this leads to a loss of 7.5 million to persecution.
 Wh in other lands the total would be undoubtedly over 9 million.
 Because they were active missionaries, the Lord would have blessed their efforts, so one can assume 9 mill their efforts, leading to a total of 18 million lost to persecution.
-If one assumes 6 million at the start, as another authority does, the total would be 36 million lost to persecution a larger number of Waldenses, as several writers attest, or more converts could easily put the total over 50 million.
-Therefore it is not at all unreasonable to assume that 3 million Christians, as some suggest, were killed in Europe in the Middle Ages by persecution.
+If one assumes 6 million at the start, as another authority does, the total would be 36 million lost to persecution.
+Believe and the total over 50 million.
+Therefore it is not at all unreasonable to assume that 5 millio believing Christians, as some suggest, were killed in Europe in the Middle Ages by persecution.